szl0144/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Computing Network
-- System Management and Troubleshoot
+- System Troubleshoot and Maintenance
 - Database Administration

 # Education to show in About widget